makersacademy/bowling-challenge/README.md

 # Challenges

-I really wanted to separate the Frame functions into another constructor file, I began to do this and separated the spec files as well, but was not able to get the module.experts to work!
+I really wanted to separate the Frame functions into another constructor file, I began to do this and separated the spec files as well, but was not able to get the module.exports to work!
 My interface jQuery is probably handling more logic than it should but I am struggling with how to separate it out as it is also the logic for what is displayed where on the screen.
 The addBonuses function feels clunky but I am not sure how to refactor it.

 # Wish List

-If I had more time I would do more research and use a separate module for Frame.
-In terms of the functionality of the UI, I'd hoped to display different background images for strikes, spares, gutter-balls and perfect games.
+When I have more time I hope to:
+* Do more research and use a separate module for Frame.
+* In terms of the functionality of the UI, I'd hoped to display different background images or gifs for strikes, spares, gutter-balls and perfect games.
+* Loop for scorecard 1-9 and buttons in a bowling.ejs file.
+* Move variables from jQuery to Game / Frame.
+* Use Selenium for browser testing.